andrewheiss/notebook/content/project/diss-ingos-in-autocracies/survey.md

 :   Text field

-    Display if Q3.11 is not "Don't know" or "We do not…"

 *Q3.8*: How much of your organization's funding comes from each of these sources?

 :   Qualtrics side-by-side table